pillarsacademy/pillarsacademy.github.io/give/sponsorship.md

 <center>
 <b>$1000 Sponsorship</b>

 *Your Name or Business/Company Logo will be displayed on:*

 * Academy Website- 3 Months
 * Monthly Video Newsletter*- 3 months
 * Pillars’ Compassion Bulletin Board in OCIF Masjid</center>

 <b>$700 Sponsorship</b>

 *Your Name or Business/Company Logo will be displayed on:*

 * Academy Website- 2 Months
 * Monthly Video Newsletter*- 2 months
 * Pillars’ Compassion Bulletin Board in OCIF Masjid

 <b>$500 Sponsorship</b>

 *Your Name or Business/Company Logo will be displayed on:*

 * Academy Website- 2 Months
 * Pillars’ Compassion Bulletin Board in OCIF Masjid

 *Your logo will be displayed as a sponsor at the end of our Monthly Video Newsletter.
 Our Video Newsletter is sent out via email, multiple social media outlets, and posted on Youtube.

-Sponsorship via Donations of Any Amount or Donations of Products or Services
+<b>Sponsorship via Donations of Any Amount or Donations of Products or Services</b>

 These would also be greatly appreciated and recognized!
 We can talk further and determine how you can Partner in Compassion and benefit the school & its students with your valued Products or Services.
 **As we are under a 501c3, your Generous Donations are TAX-DEDUCTIBLE.**